 Skyler has been working with polymer clay for 15+ years.
-Although she dabbles in many mediums including glass blowing and painting, polymer class has always been her one true love.
-In 2015 she started teaching classes so that she could share the love with others!
+Although they dabble in many mediums including glass blowing and painting, polymer class has always been their one true love.
+In 2015 they started teaching classes so that they could share that love with others!

 I have always loved to CREATE and spend time making a beautiful and happy home for my family.
 After college, I have spent 20 plus years as a stay at home mom to two boys.
 During this time, I stayed active by sharing my time, passions and talents through volunteering in the public school, master gardening program, 4-H, church and other organizations.
 I have also blogged throughout the years.